 ArXivDLInstruct: 778K Research Code Functions for Instruction Tuning

-There's a scarcity of high-quality, deep learning-specific datasets for training language models on code generation.
-General code datasets like The Stack are massive but dilute — most functions have nothing to do with ML research.
-If you want a model that can write PyTorch training loops, implement custom loss functions, or build neural network architectures, you need data that's concentrated in that domain.
+High-quality, deep learning-specific datasets for training language models on code generation remain scarce.
+General code datasets like The Stack are massive but dilute: most functions have no relationship to ML research.
+Training a model that can write PyTorch training loops, implement custom loss functions, or build neural network architectures requires data concentrated in that domain.

-ArXivDLInstruct is our answer: 778,152 functions extracted from research code published on arXiv, each paired with a detailed instruction prompt and a short description.
+ArXivDLInstruct addresses this gap: 778,152 functions extracted from research code published on arXiv, each paired with a detailed instruction prompt and a short description.
 The full dataset is 2.26 GB of prompt-response pairs, released under an MIT license on HuggingFace.

 Each entry contains:

 The functions range from simple utilities (version parsing, config loading) to complex neural network modules (policy networks with recurrent layers, custom distribution classes, multi-layer perceptrons with configurable initialization).
-The code comes from real research repositories — the kind of code that actually gets used in published papers.
+All code comes from real research repositories associated with published papers.

 The dataset was created through a multi-step pipeline:

-3. Filter for ML/DL library usage.
-We kept only functions that use machine learning and deep learning libraries — PyTorch, TensorFlow, and related tools.
+- Filter for ML/DL library usage.
+We retained only functions that use machine learning and deep learning libraries (PyTorch, TensorFlow, and related tools).

 This pipeline ensures that every function in the dataset is grounded in real research code rather than synthetic examples, and that the instruction prompts accurately describe what the code does.